-A Research Scholar at the Global Institute for Sustainable Prosperity and Assistant Professor of economics at the University of Missouri – Kansas Cit, Scott Fullwiler is the Social Entrepreneurship Program Co-Director at Wartburg College in Waverly, Iowa.
+A Research Scholar at the Global Institute for Sustainable Prosperity and Assistant Professor of economics at the University of Missouri – Kansas City, Scott Fullwiler is the Social Entrepreneurship Program Co-Director at Wartburg College in Waverly, Iowa.
 He teaches courses in financial management, investments/portfolio management, financial markets, bank management, financial modeling, valuation, monetary economics, advanced macroeconomics, ecological economics, and social entrepreneurship.
-Scott was also an adjunct faculty in Presidio Graduate School’s (San Francisco, CA) Sustainable MBA program, where he taught sustainable capital markets.

 Research: Levy Economics Instutute of Bard College